 Yet, if Starfleet was in the same position as the Vulcans, would they have landed on Earth and lent a hand?
 Would The Prime Directive have saved Earth – a future cornerstone of the UFP – from destruction?
 We’re guessing not.

 What is consciousness?

 Or, to put it a bit more clearly, do your awareness, personality and memories come from your physical brain or a non-material soul?
 It’s a debate that was sparked by René Descartes, who believed that the body is merely a machine-like object which is controlled by a non-material mind, soul or consciousness.

 In other words, Descartes proposed that you – yes, YOU – exist outside your body and just happen to be operating your body.
 And before you ask, no, science doesn’t have the answer for this – neuroscientists haven’t yet solved the “hard problem” of how your consciousness is related to your brain.
 They can’t tell how humans can entertain a mental image or ‘experience’ an emotion.
 Could Descartes have the answer?

 Maybe.
 This mind-body dualism has a parallel in Star Trek.
 Vulcans possess a Katra, a soul that can be divorced from the body and inserted into another person or, if they’re really unlucky, a receptacle.

-Yes, it’s not just a plot idea that conveniently allowed fan favourite Spock to be resurrected in Star Trek III: The Search for Spock or (SPOILER WARNING AT RED ALERT) allowed Sarek to communicate with Michael in the Star Trek: Discovery opener, but a nod to a major philosophical paradigm.
+Yes, it’s not just a plot idea that conveniently allowed fan favourite Spock to be resurrected in Star Trek III: The Search for Spock or allowed Sarek to communicate with Michael in first ever episode of Star Trek: Discovery, but a nod to a major philosophical paradigm.

 But a tad confusingly, the franchise also advocates an opposing idea with its most iconic invention, the transporter bay.